Girish-GAP/Angular/Service_Dependancy/observables.md

 <br>

-in our example we have an service name 'batchService' which provide the students data to the child components which are batchList and batchDetails by feaching data from json file (json file represents the database of server).
+in our example there is an service name 'batchService' which provide the students data to the child components which are batchList and batchDetails by feaching data from json file (json file represents the database of server).